Drew Waters Player Props: Royals vs. Angels

-The Kansas City Royals, including Drew Waters (hitting .161 in his past 10 games, with a home run, four walks and three RBI), battle starting pitcher Patrick Sandoval and the Los Angeles Angels at Kauffman Stadium, Friday at 8:10 PM ET.
+On Saturday, Drew Waters (.161 batting average in his past 10 games, with a home run, four walks and three RBI) and the Kansas City Royals face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Reds.
+In his most recent game he had a hitless showing (0-for-3) against the Angels.

 Drew Waters Game Info & Props vs. the Angels